 When adverse weather prevents the use of the observatory, the group meets at Neils Science Center planetarium for a tour of the night sky for the current time of year — identifying and locating constellations, planets, and other astronomical objects.

 Upcoming Open Houses

 |Fri., Jan.
 25||8:30 – 9:30 pm||Observatory|

 |Fri., Feb.
 8||8:30 – 9:30 pm||Observatory|

 Special Public Lectures

-The public is invited to join us on Friday evening November 2 in Neils Science Center 234 from 9:30 p.m. -10:30 p.m. in observing remotely with the SARA-South telescope in Chile.
+The public is invited to join us on Friday evening March 29 in Neils Science Center 234 from 9:30 p.m. -10:30 p.m. in observing remotely with the SARA telescope in the Canary Islands.

 Groups may request private night-sky planetarium programs, which are typically scheduled prior to public programs on scheduled open house nights.
 To set up a group visit, call 219.464.5369.